Hesperian Health Guides

 Make a gift to support this essential health information people depend on.

-Electric shock can cause burns or can stop the heart.
+Electric shock can cause burns and stop the heart.

-- Electric shock can stop breathing.
-Give rescue breathing.
+- Electric shock can cause breathing to stop.
+Start rescue breathing.

 - If there is no heartbeat try to start the heart by giving chest compressions – press hard and fast on the middle of the chest.
 It may take a long time.
 Keep trying.